bitcoin-computer/monorepo/packages/docs/Examples/swap.md

 # Swaps

-This page discusses different ways of building swaps.

 ## Swap using a Constructor

 The simplest way to build a swap is to use a class whose constructor exchanges the owners of it's arguments.